dlebauer/dlebauer/README.md

-# David LeBauer
+# David LeBauer, Ph.D.

-Biogeochemist and ecosystem ecologist building software, models, and data to support agricultural sustainability, ecosystem management, and carbon monitoring.
-Open to collaborations and advisory roles.
+Specialist in biogeochemistry and ecosystem ecology, creating tools and models to advance sustainability in agriculture, ecosystem stewardship, and carbon monitoring.
+Open to scientific collaborations and advisory roles.

 ## Current Positions: